min2ha/ukwa-site/content/target/339312656/index.en.md

   "subject": "Blogs"
 }

-# Eye, The: Investigations into stories in the public life

 The Eye is an investigative journalism website focusing on Welsh Political issues.
 It is run by Phil Parry, a former BBC journalist.